Website currently not fully available

 How an electric drive works.

-A core competence at BMW is its widespread use of SSMs.
+A core competence at BMW is its widespread use of CESMs.
 These motors are distinguished by dispensing with the use of “rare earth elements” in the rotor.
-Compared to other types of motor, SSMs feature efficient power characteristics and also accelerate well at high speed.
+Compared to other types of motor, CESMs feature efficient power characteristics and also accelerate well at high speed.
 This is useful when overtaking on the motorway.
-SSMs also have efficient consumption.
+CESMs also have efficient consumption.
 As they magnetise the rotor with current, they either work efficiency-optimised or power-optimised, depending on the situation.

-A PSM design of electric motor boasts a high power density.
+A PMSM design of electric motor boasts a high power density.
 Within a given space, it can generate comparably high levels of power.
-Technically, it differs from an SSM in that it generates the magnetic field in the rotor differently, by producing it by permanent magnets.
-A PSM is therefore ideal for integration into the transmission of Plug-in Hybrid Electric Vehicles (PHEVs) and M-PHEV (BMW XM) vehicles.
+Technically, it differs from an CESM in that it generates the magnetic field in the rotor differently, by producing it by permanent magnets.
+A PMSM is therefore ideal for integration into the transmission of Plug-in Hybrid Electric Vehicles (PHEVs) and M-PHEV (BMW XM) vehicles.

 Simple engineering.
 Simple to drive.